ejw-data/sim-financials/README.md

 Designed with OOP so that the processes can be repeated and results stored to get a broad range of aggregated results.

+Dev Notes:
+Calculated assets by updating savings periodically because savings depends on previous year's savings then adding the current year income and subtracing the current year's expenses.

 Data Structure:
 ```